-- 3. Systems to ensure that the execution of duties by Executive Officers complies with relevant laws and regulations and the Articles of Incorporation, and matters that are necessary for the appropriate execution of business operations by the Company and the corporate group consisting the Company and its subsidiaries. - (1) Information concerning execution of duties by Executive Officers is documented without delay and adequately retained.
+- 3. Systems to ensure that the execution of duties by Executive Officers complies with relevant laws and regulations and the Articles of Incorporation, and other matters necessary to ensure proper execution of the Company's business operations and the operations of the corporate group consisting of the Company and its subsidiaries. - Information concerning the execution of duties by Executive Officers is documented without delay and adequately retained.
 Any significant information related to the execution of business is reported to the Board of Directors without delay.